AWS Replicator

 localstack replicator status <job-id>

-This command returns the job status in JSON format, for example:
+This command returns the job status in JSON format.
+For example, here’s a single-resource replication job:

 { "job_id": "50005865-1589-4f6d-a720-c86f5a5dd021", "state": "SUCCEEDED", "error_message": null, "type": "SINGLE_RESOURCE", "replication_config": { "resource_type": "AWS::SSM::PARAMETER", "identifier": "myParameter" }}